liph12/docs/docs/plugins/custom-payload-plugin.md

         return {
-            title,  // required - title of page blocks, // required - containers on page in correct order (as marked by [data-swup] attributes in DOM) pageClass, // not requered - class of body element (but might be required by some plugin like Body Class plugin) originalContent,    // not required - whole page html content (but might be required by some plugin) };
+            title,  // required - title of page blocks, // required - containers on page in correct order (as marked by [data-swup] attributes in DOM) pageClass, // not required - class of body element (but might be required by some plugin like Body Class plugin) originalContent,    // not required - whole page html content (but might be required by some plugin) };
     }